Tanwey/ground-sentence-video/README.md

 ```

 ## Data Preparation
 The original paper has evaluted the model on three datasets: DiDeMo, TACoS, and ActivityNet Captions.
-As the DiDeMo dataset is not publicly accessible anymore, I just considered TACoS and ActivityNet captions in my implementation.
+As the DiDeMo dataset is not publicly accessible anymore, I just considered TACoS and ActivityNet Captions in my implementation.

 Here is a tree-like format for the contents of `data` directory which shows all of the files required for the code to run properly:
 ```